matsengrp/vacc-dms-view-host-repo/README.md

 1. Click on the relevant dataset link [Dataset #1]() below under *Datset 2*, which will pull up DMS-View website
 2. In the "condition" drop-down menu, select "10C, SPIKE2, Pre-vaccine draw".
 SPIKEX is the batch replicate identifier - Select the respective *SPIKE1* to see the replicate.
 So the pattern, generally, for condition naming id "\<Participant ID\>, \<Batch Replicate\>, \<Time point\>"
+3. Brush over the enriched region around peptide location 800.
+4. Brush over the peptides you would like to see enrichment for.

 <p>
   <img src="screenshots/10-C-Pre.png" width="600">
 </p>

+**Note** that in addtion to being able to view the data for all 398 replicates in the study looking at *WT enrichment* and *Scaled Differential Selection*, you can also view a selection of different metrics not presented in the manusctipt.
+Use the drop down ...

 ## Cohort 1 - Moderna vaccinated individuals